 Fourth layer: outerwear

 A good, solid coat and ski pants make the final layer of our winter outdoor play outfits.
 After being obsessed with Patagonia for many years, I am now solidly on the Reima USA camp.
 Their stuff is very well made and lasts forever!
 They are sized BIG so no need to size up.
-Last year, I purchased a Reima waterproof “onesie” for Teddy and it was AMAZING.
+In 2020, I purchased a Reima waterproof “onesie” for Teddy and it was AMAZING.
 I didn’t share it last year because I wanted to be sure it lasted – I just took it our of storage for the 21-22′ season and it looks brand new.
 (UPDATE: The 2023 season is upon us.
 The onesie still fits and wear and tear has been a DREAM).

 Shop Kiddo Outerwear

 My least favorite part of winter– keeping track of the little stuff!!!
 Never underestimate the power of winter accessories, though.
 Neck warmer, hat, gloves (clipped to coat if under 4!), thick socks and snow boots are ESSENTIAL to a good park run.
 Sorel makes the best snow boots– we are on our third pair!
-If you are skiing, I recommend you purchase these balaclavas — a neck and hat combo that kept us TOASTY throughout ski season.
+If you are skiing, I recommend you purchase these balaclavas — a helmet-friendly neck and hat combo that kept us TOASTY throughout ski season.
 Of course, a ski helmet and googles are a must.
 Last year I found inexpensive kiddo ski bags and they’ve been awesome.
 Sharing some of our favorite cold weather accessories below!

 Shop our favorite kiddo winter accessories